Taus1999/Book-List/README.md

 **What did I learn?**

 This is the first time i got to implement my OOP skills in a project.
-I used to think that I already knew OOP in depth but during this project I realized that I was wrong.
+I used to think that I already knew OOP in depth but during this project I realized how wrong I was.
 I got to sharpen my css skills as because one of my priorities was to make the web app responsive.
 One more thing to add is that I am really fond of the services offered by the
 Local Storage.